Commodity pool operator: Changes following Dodd-Frank

 On January 26, 2011, following the 2010 enactment of the Dodd-Frank Wall Street Reform and Consumer Protection Act, the CFTC made additions and amendments to the regulation of CPOs.
 These include two new forms of data collection.
 The CFTC also introduced requirements for greater reporting of data and amended the requirements for who should register with the CFTC.
-In particular, funds that use swaps or other commodity interests may be defined as commodity pools and their operators may be subject to registration with the CFTC, where previously they would not have been.
-The United States Chamber of Commerce and the Investment Company Institute filed a lawsuit against the CFTC, aiming to overturn this change to rules that would require the operators of mutual funds investing in commodities to be registered, but the lawsuit was unsuccessful and the rule change was upheld.
+In particular, and consistent with Dodd-Frank, funds that use (or 'trade') swaps or other commodity interests may be defined as commodity pools, and their operators may be subject to registration with the CFTC, where previously they would not have been.
+The United States Chamber of Commerce and the Investment Company Institute filed a lawsuit against the CFTC, aiming to overturn these rule changes that effectively required the operators of mutual funds investing in commodities to be registered; however, the lawsuit was unsuccessful and the rule change was upheld by the courts in 2012 and 2013.